WordPress/wordpress-playground/packages/docs/site/docs/main/guides/providing-content-for-your-demo.md

 ---
-title: Providing content for your demo
+title: Providing content for your demo with Playground
 slug: /guides/providing-content-for-your-demo
 description: Providing content for your demo with WordPress Playground
 ---